twisted/twisted/docs/security.rst

 In some cases we are not careful enough.
 For example, in HTTP there are many places where strings need to be converted to ints, so we use ``int()`` .
-The problem is that this well accept negative numbers as well, whereas the protocol should only be accepting positive numbers.
+The problem is that this will accept negative or hexadecimal (`0x123`) numbers as well, whereas the protocol should only be accepting positive numbers.